Edvard Munch: Studies and influences

 In 1881, Munch enrolled at the Royal School of Art and Design of Kristiania, one of whose founders was his distant relative Jacob Munch.
 His teachers were the sculptor Julius Middelthun and the naturalistic painter Christian Krohg.
 That year, Munch demonstrated his quick absorption of his figure training at the academy in his first portraits, including one of his father and his first self-portrait.
 In 1883, Munch took part in his first public exhibition and shared a studio with other students.
 His full-length portrait of Karl Jensen-Hjell, a notorious bohemian-about-town, earned a critic's dismissive response: "It is impressionism carried to the extreme.
 It is a travesty of art."
 Munch's nude paintings from this period survive only in sketches, except for Standing Nude (1887).
 They may have been confiscated by his father.

 Impressionism inspired Munch from a young age.
 During these early years, he experimented with many styles, including Naturalism and Impressionism.
 Some early works are reminiscent of Manet.
 Many of these attempts brought him unfavorable criticism from the press and garnered him constant rebukes by his father, who nonetheless provided him with small sums for living expenses.
 At one point, however, Munch's father, perhaps swayed by the negative opinion of Munch's cousin Edvard Diriks (an established, traditional painter), destroyed at least one painting (likely a nude) and refused to advance any more money for art supplies.

 Munch also received his father's ire for his relationship with Hans Jæger, the local nihilist who lived by the code "a passion to destroy is also a creative passion" and who advocated suicide as the ultimate way to freedom.
 Munch came under his malevolent, anti-establishment spell.
 "My ideas developed under the influence of the bohemians or rather under Hans Jæger.
-Many people have mistakenly claimed that my ideas were formed under the influence of Strindberg and the Germans … but that is wrong.
+Many people have mistakenly claimed that my ideas were formed under the influence of Strindberg and the Germans ... but that is wrong.
 They had already been formed by then."
 At that time, contrary to many of the other bohemians, Munch was still respectful of women, as well as reserved and well-mannered, but he began to give in to the binge drinking and brawling of his circle.
 He was unsettled by the sexual revolution going on at the time and by the independent women around him.
 He later turned cynical concerning sexual matters, expressed not only in his behavior and his art, but in his writings as well, an example being a long poem called The City of Free Love.
-Still dependent on his family for many of his meals, Munch's relationship with his father remained tense over concerns about his bohemian life.